 - Harry himself went through this in the fifth book.
 When his mental connection to Voldemort as well as Umbridge's actions at Hogwarts make him rude and short with Ron and Hermione, he realizes how moody he'd been.
 He tries to reel himself in, though he keeps being rather touchy throughout the book until Sirius dies.
 And even after that, he goes off on Dumbledore in his grief over it.

 - The novel How To Rock Braces and Glasses by Meg Haston is basically a book-long one of these for protagonist Kacey Simon.
 She's the Alpha Bitch of her school, but she genuinely believes that her Brutal Honesty is helpful and beneficial to those she uses it on.
 After losing her popularity due to the sudden acquisition of braces and glasses, she realizes that her fellow students mostly consider her a colossal Jerkass and sets out to change this fact by being nicer.

-- Stargate SG-1 (Episode: Lifeboat) Daniel Jackson has become host for about a dozen different consciousnesses and the team goes back to the planet where it happened, they find the person responsible and Sam pretty much orders him to remove the said consciousnesses from Jackson's mind, thus killing them, theorizing that they are already dead.
-Then she finds out she just asked the man to kill his 10-year old son.
-Yep, Sam's a Jerkass.
+- Stargate SG-1 (Episode: Lifeboat) Daniel Jackson has become host for about a dozen different consciousnesses and the team goes back to the planet where it happened, they find the person responsible then Sam and Teal'c pretty much order him to remove the said consciousnesses from Jackson's mind, thus killing them, theorizing that they are already dead.
+Then they find out they've just asked the man to kill his 10-year old son.
+Yep, Sam and Teal'c are Jerkassess.